 But as Sonatta would have said; The show must go on.

-Auf wiedersehen Sonatta, you’ll always have a suitcase in berlin.
+Auf wiedersehen Sonatta, as your hero Marlene Dietrich once sang; you’ll always have a suitcase in berlin.

 When I started thinking seriously about all the amazing things VR could offer us, bringing back the dead was one of the many things I looked forward to.